-

 Purple Sheng Pu'er (紫生普洱): Rare Color and Unique Taste

-The world of Chinese pu-erh tea is full of variety, but among its many varieties, purple sheng pu-erh (紫生普洱, Zǐ Shēng Pǔ'ěr) occupies a special, intriguing place.
-This tea, presented here in loose maocha (毛茶, Máochá) form, attracts attention with its unusual color and offers a unique flavor experience that differs from classic sheng pu-erh.
+The world of Chinese pu-erh tea is replete with diversity, but among its many varieties, purple sheng pu-erh (紫生普洱, Zǐ Shēng Pǔ'ěr) occupies a special, intriguing place.
+This tea, presented here in loose leaf maocha (毛茶, Máochá) form, attracts attention with its unusual color and offers a unique flavor experience, distinct from classic sheng pu-erh.

 The Mystery of Purple: Anthocyanins and Variations